Visiting Banff in June? Here’s All You NEED to Know

 If you plan to do any hiking (including the hikes mentioned on this list), download AllTrails first.
 Alltrails gives you the latest review of a hike, as well as all the logistical information you may need.

 If you pay for AllTrails Pro, you’ll also be able to download offline trail maps to your phone.
 We use AllTrails for every hike.
-It’s not the end all be all of hiking information, but it’s a great resource to use in conjunction with hiking guidebooks and websites.
+It’s not the be-all and end-all of hiking information, but it’s a great resource to use in conjunction with hiking guidebooks and websites.

 Consider Renting a Car